 Efficient Ocean Shipping

 Shipping is a large contributor to greenhouse gas emissions.
-Emissions from shipping for the year 2012 are estimated at 972 million tons of carbon dioxide-equivalent gases.
-These emissions are forecasted to increase by 50-250 percent over the next 33 years, representing 10-14 percent of global emissions by 2050.
-Emissions from shipping are a function of: the demand for transportation work, the efficiency of ships, operational conditions at sea, fuel used, and more.
-There are many emissions reduction techniques available, including technical improvements, operational measures, and fuel replacement.
+Emissions from shipping for 2012 are estimated at 972 million metric tons of carbon dioxide-equivalent gases.
+These emissions are forecasted to increase by 50–250 percent over the next 33 years, representing 10–14 percent of global emissions by 2050.
+Emissions from shipping are a function of the demand for transportation, the efficiency of ships, operational conditions at sea, fuel used, and more.
+Many emissions reduction techniques are available, including technical improvements, operational measures, and fuel replacement.
 In addition to the practice of “slow steaming,” this solution considers a suite of 17 energy-efficient technologies based on the Global Maritime Energy Efficiency Partnership (GloMEEP) project by the International Maritime Organization (IMO).

 Total Addressable Market

-Current adoption of Efficient Ocean Shipping is estimated as 5 percent of the total addressable market.
-This was calculated by taking the improvement in EEOI in 2018 compared to 2014, the base year.
+Current adoption of efficient ocean shipping is estimated as 5 percent of the total addressable market.
+This was calculated by taking the improvement in EEOI in 2018 compared with 2014, the base year.

-Future adoption of Efficient Ocean Shipping was estimated using EEOI projections to 2050 made in the Third Greenhouse Gas Study of the IMO.
-Impacts of increased adoption of Efficient Ocean Shipping from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Future adoption of efficient ocean shipping was estimated using EEOI projections to 2050 made in the Third Greenhouse Gas Study of the IMO.
+Impacts of increased adoption of efficient ocean shipping from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison with a Reference Scenario, in which the solution’s market share was fixed at the current levels.

 - Scenario 2: Adoption is based on one standard deviation below the mean EEOI values from all sources, and applied to work done by ships operating at 50 percent greater efficiency.